yokolet/new-note/_posts/2017-06-14-valid-number-combinations.md

 This is almost identical to valid IP address problem.
 The small differences are from four parts to seven, from dot to space, and from 0-255 to 1-59.
-Relaitvely big difference is, in lottery problem, each digit is unique.
+Relatively big difference is, in lottery problem, each digit is unique.

-To check uniqueness, I added a set in the DFS interation: add the number to set when going deeper, remove the number when coming back.
+To check uniqueness, I added a set in the DFS interaction: add the number to set when going deeper, remove the number when coming back.

 Except the differences above, the code is the same as valid IP addresses.